octobercms/docs/plugin-components.md

     [blogPosts]
     ==

-you would be able to access its `posts()` method through the `blogPosts` variable.
+You would be able to access its `posts()` method through the `blogPosts` variable.
 Note that Twig supports the property notation for methods, so that you don't need to use brackets.

-    {% foreach post in blog.posts %}
+    {% foreach post in blogPosts.posts %}
         {{ post }}
     {% endforeach %}